uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 For the rest of this worksheet we will create a very simple character using the box modeling technique, starting with a simple shape we will extrude out details.

+This technique has many benefits over just combining primitive objects as we did in the last worksheet.
+With practice it is fast and allows you to create complex, clean models.

-We will create one side, and then mirror it.
+We will create one side of the character, and then mirror it.

 ### Create a cube